lubiah/kudadamold/src/routes/blog/_blog/sheet-modal-svelte/index.md

 ## Why did I create one?

-Well the reason is simple, I wanted a component which will allow me to display information on the bottom of my site, I didn't want to use a modal so I needed to create a new component which will satisfy my needs.
+Well the reason is simple, I wanted a component which would allow me to display information on the bottom of my site, I didn't want to use a modal so I needed to create a new component which will satisfy my needs.
 The component is very simple and does not contain much features.
 However, if you are interested in adding more features, you can submit a pull request to [my github repository](https://github.com/kudadam/svelte-sheet-modal).

 If you want to install it, you type in `npm install -D svelte-sheet-modal` and you are good to go.
 Here is a demo of it in action,  just click on the button below and watch the component slide out.